lucaferretti/DTPcourse2018/README.md

 The final question of this tutorial is:

-these sequences belong to a single viral population.
+these sequences belong to a single viral 'population', or viral swarm/quasispecies.
+In this context, we expect all sequences to form a 'cloud' of genotypes differing by a few random mutations.
 However, things are not so easy.
 Have a look at the frequencies of the variants.
 How are these frequencies distributed?
 Can you spot something that looks odd?

 ----------------------
 ----------------------